Credit for the Elderly or Disabled or Senior Tax Credit: Do I Qualify?

 • Have a disability (regardless of your age)

-• Meet certain income requirements
+• Meet certain low-income requirements

-Eligibility Requirements For Tax Credit
+Eligibility Requirements for Tax Credit

 • Have taxable disability income